-Our experienced multidisciplinary team can provide assessment and help you plan a management program to suit children, adults and seniors with or without special needs
+Our experienced multidisciplinary team can provide assessment and help you plan a management program to suit children, adults and seniors with or without additional needs

 – We are NDIS Providers

-– Consultation in our centrally located Melbourne clinic, virtually or home visits available in special circumstances
+– Consultation in our centrally located Melbourne clinic or virtually.

 – Helping people who have problems with: